Complete Sample Social Studies Issue 2 SRQ

 (P) Living in a diverse society also brings about the exchange of skills and knowledge.

 (E) Many foreign scientists and researchers who have moved to Singapore can share their knowledge and expertise with Singaporeans.
 This is because Singapore invited renowned scientists to Singapore to provide leadership to local research institutes and mentor young local scientists.
+Likewise, they may pick up some knowledge from Singaporean researchers.

 (E) For instance, under the Biomedical Research Council (BMRC), renowned scientists jumpstarted Singapore’s biomedical sciences sector.
 This diversity in knowledge and skills has led to breakthroughs, such as the H1N1 flu vaccine.